 Where to begin?

-If you are military, veteran or a dependent, start by apply for VA benefits.
+- If you are military, veteran or a dependent, start by applying for VA benefits.

 WASFA (Washington Application for State Financial Aid)